rpeckner-broad/Specter/README.md

 ## Description

-Specter is an algorithm for the analysis of data-independent acquisition mass spectrometry experiments based on linear deconvolution.
+Specter is an algorithm for the targeted analysis of data-independent acquisition mass spectrometry experiments based on linear deconvolution.
 It can analyze data from any instrument type and window acquisition scheme.
 The required user inputs are

 1. A DIA data file in mzML format.
 2. A spectral library in blib format.